-In this article, we unpack the most common reasons UK businesses fail credit checks, explain how these factors affect your score, and share practical steps to help you stay creditworthy and competitive.
+In this article, we explore the most common reasons businesses fail credit checks and offer practical tips to help improve your credit profile and pass future assessments with confidence.

 1. Poor Payment History